-On November 13, Reuters reported that British Prime Minister Rishi Sunak brought back former Prime Minister David Cameron as Foreign Secretary in a reshuffle after Mr Sunak fired Home Secretary Suella Braverman.
-This is the first time in nearly 13 months in power that Prime Minister Sunak has made a large-scale cabinet reshuffle.
+On November 13, Reuters reported that British Prime Minister Rishi Sunak brought back former Prime Minister David Cameron as British Foreign Secretary in a reshuffle after Mr. Sunak fired Home Secretary Suella Braverman.
+This is the first time in nearly 13 months in power that Prime Minister Sunak has reshuffled the cabinet on a large scale.

-Mr Cameron's return suggests Mr Sunak wants to appeal to moderate members of the Conservative Party who are unhappy with the current government's policies on immigration, policing and housing.
+Mr Cameron's return shows that Prime Minister Sunak wants to attract support from moderate members of the Conservative Party in response to their dissatisfaction with the current government 's policies on immigration, police and housing.

 Former British Prime Minister David Cameron walks outside 10 Downing Street in London on the morning of November 13 after news broke that he had been appointed as British Foreign Secretary.
 (Photo: Reuters)

-Also according to Reuter, Mr. Cameron said he was very happy to take on a new role in Prime Minister Sunak's government, especially at a time when the world was changing,
+Also according to Reuter, Mr. Cameron said he was very happy to take on a new role in Prime Minister Sunak's government, especially at a time when the world is changing,

-“Although I may disagree with some of the decisions the Prime Minister has made, I have always regarded Rishi Sunak as a strong and capable Prime Minister who is showing exemplary leadership at this difficult time,” Mr Cameron added.
+“Although I may disagree with some of the Prime Minister's decisions, I have always regarded Mr. Rishi Sunak as a strong and capable Prime Minister who is showing exemplary leadership at this difficult time,” Mr. Cameron added.

 Mr Cameron was forced to resign as Prime Minister after the referendum and has been largely out of politics since.
 Most recently, he criticised the Sunak government's decision to cancel the HS2 high-speed rail project between Birmingham and Manchester.